microsoft/PowerToys/README.md

 ### Shortcut Guide

- - Updated the Emoji shortcut that is shown to the new Windows key + dot hotkey.
+ - Updated the Emoji shortcut that is shown to the new Windows key + period (.) hotkey.

 ### Text Extractor